AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/introduction/ui-structure.md

 ---
 title: Estrutura da interface do AEM
-description: A interface do AEM tem vários princípios subjacentes e é composta por vários elementos-chave
+description: A interface do AEM tem vários princípios subjacentes e é composta de vários elementos-chave
 exl-id: ac211716-d699-4fdb-a286-a0a1122c86c5
 source-git-commit: 47910a27118a11a8add6cbcba6a614c6314ffe2a
 workflow-type: tm+mt